Holic75/Baldurs-gate-dnd-3.5/README.md

 Epic Style Mastery (7 stars) - The wielder gets another -1 bonus to AC (to a total of -7).

 ###### Single Weapon Combat
-Style Focus (1 star) - The wielder gets a -1 bonus to AC and inflicts critical damage on an attack roll of 19 - 20.
+Style Focus (1 star) - The wielder gets a -1 bonus to AC and THAC0 and inflicts critical damage on an attack roll of 19 - 20.
-Style Specialization (2 stars) - The wielder inflicts critical damage on an attack roll of 17 - 20.
+Style Specialization (2 stars) - The wielder gets another -1 bonus to THAC0 (to a total of -2) and inflicts critical damage on an attack roll of 17 - 20.
-Greater Style Focus (3 stars) - The wielder gets another -1 bonus to AC (to a total of -2) and inflicts critical damage on an attack roll of 16 - 20.
+Greater Style Focus (3 stars) - The wielder gets another -1 bonus to AC (to a total of -2) and THAC0 (to a total of -3) and inflicts critical damage on an attack roll of 16 - 20.
-Greater Style Specialization (4 stars) - The wielder inflicts critical damage on an attack roll of 14 - 20.
+Greater Style Specialization (4 stars) - The wielder gets another -1 bonus to THAC0 (to a total of -4) and inflicts critical damage on an attack roll of 14 - 20.
-Style Mastery (5 stars) - The wielder gets another -1 bonus to AC (to a total of -3) and inflicts critical damage on an attack roll of 13 - 20.
+Style Mastery (5 stars) - The wielder gets another -1 bonus to AC (to a total of -3) and THAC0 (to a total of -5) and inflicts critical damage on an attack roll of 13 - 20.
-Improved Style Mastery (6 stars) - The wielder inflicts critical damage on an attack roll of 11 - 20.
+Improved Style Mastery (6 stars) - The wielder gets another -1 bonus to THAC0 (to a total of -6) and inflicts critical damage on an attack roll of 11 - 20.
-Epic Style Mastery (7 stars) - The wielder gets another -1 bonus to AC (to a total of -4) and inflicts critical damage on an attack roll of 10 - 20.
+Epic Style Mastery (7 stars) - The wielder gets another -1 bonus to AC (to a total of -4) and THAC0 (to a total of -7) and inflicts critical damage on an attack roll of 10 - 20.

 ###### Two-Weapon Combat
 Style Focus (1 star) - The wielder's penalties are reduced to -2 with the main weapon and with the off-hand weapon.